fschuindt/firebase_id_token/README.md

 FirebaseIdToken::Certificates.request_anyway
 ```

 Google give us information about the certificates expiration time, it's used to set a Redis TTL (Time-To-Live) when saving it.
-By doing so, the certificates will be automatically deleted after it's expiration.
+By doing so, the certificates will be automatically deleted after its expiration.

 #### Certificates Info